rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 ### Heading Display

-We have introduced a new suite of display heading styles
+We have introduced a new suite of display heading styles for certain campaign applications.
+These larger and lighter styles can be consumed via [token mixins](../../tokens/all-tokens/#text)

 ### Messaging color update

-New messaging color tokens have been added to CdrTokens
+New messaging [color tokens](../../tokens/all-tokens/#colors) have been added to CdrTokens to support our updates to messaging patterns.

 ### New Error Icons